hoangduytran/blender-manual/README.md

 # Translations

-For translations, we use Sphinx’s internationalization package.
+For translations, we use Sphinx's internationalization package.
 To get started see the [contribution guide for translations](https://docs.blender.org/manual/en/dev/contribute/index.html#translations).